Community Grants

 Learn more about Teens Run DC

-FY23 - Cycle 1 Winners
+FY23 - Cycle 1 Grantees

 The Angels of Hope Ministries, Inc. incorporates a holistic approach to address the needs of the mind, body and soul.
 Created to strengthen academic reinforcement, life-skills and character-building programs, the organization has been serving youth and young adults between the ages of 15-30 in selected neighborhoods throughout Wards 7 and 8.